Race against time: How protected is NZ against Omicron? Does less exposure mean more risk?

 A more contagious variant meant more cases, putting the health system under pressure.

-Baker said the World Health Organisation's startling warning to Europe that half its population could be infected within coming weeks to offer a picture of the potential scale of an outbreak here.
+Baker said the World Health Organisation's startling warning to Europe that half its population could be infected within coming weeks offered a picture of the potential scale of an outbreak here.

 "As we've seen in other places, we could see a peak of tens of thousands of infections – and if we follow the experience of Australia, we'll potentially have a few hundred deaths," he said.